mgula57/mlb_showdown_card_bot/README.md

 Stats are extracted from the the baseball reference page for the player id selected in the previous step.
 Stats like batting average, home runs, and defensive metrics (tzr/drs) are extracted only for the chosen season(s).
 For pitchers, opponent batting results are used (ex: batting average against).

 Some of this player data is unavailable for certain years or timeframes.
 Below is a list of unsupported time periods:
-1. Pitchers before 1901 (no batting against data)
-2. Negro Leagues (no batting against data)
-3. Postseason (no batting against data)
+1. Postseason (no batting against data)
-4. Minor Leagues (no batting against data)
+2. Minor Leagues (no batting against data)
-5. Spring Training (no batting against data)
+3. Spring Training (no batting against data)

 If the selected season occured after 2015, sprint speed is also extracted from [Baseball Savant](https://baseballsavant.mlb.com/sprint_speed_leaderboard).
 A player's average sprint speed is used to determine in-game SPEED.